 - Whipoodle: Whippet Poodle Mix

 Popular Whippet Mixes

-In 2018, a Whippet named Whiskey won the AKC’s ‘Best In Show’ award, and as such her breed was brought to the forefront of dog lovers’ minds across America, so we predict that the Whippet breed and Whippet crosses are going to get a lot of attention in the next coming years.
+In 2020, a Whippet named Bourbon won the AKC’s ‘Best In Show’ award.
+As such, this breed was brought to the forefront of dog lovers’ minds across America, so we predict that the Whippet breed and Whippet crosses are going to get a lot of attention in the next coming years.
 So, let’s take a closer look at the popular Whippet mixes.

 The Aussie Whip is a beautiful Aussie crossbreed, who will take on the taller and skinnier frame of the Whippet, but with the fluffy and colorful Australian coat.
 There is also the chance of different colored eyes too!
 He will measure between 18 and 23 inches and weigh between 30 and 60 pounds.

 The Aussie Whip will be another smart cookie, and he will likely inherit the herding tendencies of his Australian parent.
 While these tendencies might be mild, it is a behavior that should be discouraged in the home with small children or other pets.
 That aside, he is a lovely pooch who is well-mannered and affectionate with his family.